msegar/msegar.github.io/_pages/about.md

 <!-- Introduction -->

 <div class="col text-justify p-0">
   I am a second-year Internal Medicine resident at <a href="https://www.utsouthwestern.edu/education/medical-school/departments/internal-medicine/education-training/residency/" target="_blank">UT Southwestern Medical Center</a>.
-I received my medical degree and MS in Bioinformatics from Indiana University School of Medicine.
-My current research focuses are on the prediction of incident heart failure using machine learning techniques.
+I graduated with a degree in computer science with Honors from Bucknell University and a Masters of Science in Bioinformatics from Indiana University.
+I received my medical degree from the Indiana University School of Medicine.
+I am currently plan on applying for cardiology fellowship upon completion of my residency training.
+My current research focuses on using machine learning and artificial intelligence to improve risk prediction and tailor medical therapies to identify and treat heart failure.

+  You may find more information about our research at <a href="www.cvriskscores.com" target="_blank">www.cvriskscores.com</a>.
 </div>

 <!-- News -->